RobTillaart/FunctionGenerator/README.md

 ## Description

-This library presents a class for a function generator in software.
+This library presents a class for a function generator in **software**.
 It is typical used to control one or more DAC's.
 To maximize signal quality one has to apply all (or most) processor power to calculate new values over and over again to get enough resolution.